 Georgetown McDonough MBA students have unparalleled opportunity to incorporate the rich resources of Georgetown’s Washington, D.C. location in their studies and to observe and experience up close how business success and principled leadership are shaped by regulatory, political, cultural, and social forces.
 Here in Washington, D.C., the halls of government, corporate and association headquarters, and other locations double as classrooms.
-Georgetown McDonough students have the opportunity to attend events on campus and off at federal agencies, firms, and organizations that feature prominent global figures, and to interact directly with business leaders, government officials, policymakers, leaders of interest groups and industry alliances, and the media.
+Georgetown McDonough students have the opportunity to attend events on campus and off at federal agencies, firms, and organizations that feature prominent global figures, and to interact directly with business leaders, government officials, policymakers, and leaders of industry alliances.

 Throughout the MBA core curriculum, students gain fundamental exposure to the nonmarket and understanding of its critical role in strategy.
 In the opening term’s Structure of Global Industry, students learn how to identify global markets and related nonmarket factors; Firm Analysis and Strategy introduces how firms navigate the policy and nonmarket environments; and Business and Policy in a Global Economy presents how internationalization of the firm is a complex decision-making process operating at multiple levels of analysis.

 The Certificate coursework provides a unique and structured opportunity to reinforce, enrich, and extend the study of nonmarket strategy.
 Through coursework and only-in-DC engagement and interaction, certificate students benefit from sustained attention to the nonmarket environment from the first day of the MBA program to the last.